Elvis (1979 film): Production

 Carpenter wanted to make the film because "I wanted to work with actors.
 I wanted to do a dramatic film.
 I wanted to do something different.
 And Elvis was the first thing that came along that I had any feeling for, personally-because I did have a feeling for Elvis, I liked him very much, cared about him.
 So it seemed like a pretty good package when it arrived.
 After it was over I was disappointed in some of my work, and I was disappointed that I didn't have more participation in the editing."

 Carpenter says the film involved 150 locations and was shot over 30 days.
 "Some of the days we were moving to three and four different locations," he said.
 "When you have a big union crew with a lot of trucks and bullshit, you have to run very fast.
 You have to shoot something in the morning, shoot something in mid-afternoon, and shoot something right before you quit at night.
 That's what happened.
 We were just running."

 Carpenter was not able to edit or score the film and found it an unhappy experience.

 Russell worked with and met Elvis in the film It Happened at the World's Fair (1963).
 In the film, Elvis wants to meet the fairground's nurse and he pays a young boy, played by the twelve-year-old Russell, to kick him in the shins.
 Later in the film, he sees Elvis and the nurse together on a date and asks if he can kick him again for money.
 Russell also dubbed the voice of a young Elvis in Forrest Gump (1994), and played an Elvis impersonator in the film 3000 Miles to Graceland (2001).

 Country singer Ronnie McDowell provided the vocals for a number of songs Russell performed in the film.
 McDowell recorded 36 songs for the soundtrack, of which 25 were used.

-There is a continuity error, as the last song Presley performs at his 1970 concert is "An American Trilogy," a song Presley himself did not release, or include in any concerts, until 1972.

 According to several reports, Priscilla Presley was paid $50,000 to check the script for accuracy before shooting commenced.